inno-devops-labs/S24-core-course-labs/app_python/README.md

 This is a Python web application built using the Flask framework to display the current time in Moscow.

-## Structure

-The project structure is as follows:

 ## Usage

 1. Clone the repository: